ranjithckumar/Smart-Watch/README.md

 # Author
 Ranjith
 # objective
-This web application we designed a Smart-Watch.
-It will show current date and time,lap timings, we can play musi andwe can chat.
+In this web application we designed a Smart-Watch.
+It will show current date,time,lap timings.
+We can play music and send messages.